-As many of you know, Grana was the predecessor of Certina.
+Grana was the predecessor of Certina.
 So, while the brand Grana is not in production anymore, Certina is alive and well.
-Grana came to existence in 1888 when the Kurth brothers, Adolf and Alfred opened their watch production company in Grenchen, Switzerland.
-The first location was in the annex of their family home with only 3 employees.
-Business was booming towards the end of the 19th century and they were soon able to move out of the family’s house and hire more help.
-While they produced movements and other supplies it wasn’t until 1906 when brothers made their first complete watch.
+Grana came into existence in 1888 when the Kurth brothers, Adolf and Alfred, opened their watch production company in Grenchen, Switzerland.
+The first location was in the annex of their family home with only three employees.
+The business was booming towards the end of the 19th century, and they were soon able to move out of the family’s house and hire more help.
+While they produced movements and other supplies, it wasn’t until 1906 that the brothers made their first complete watch.
 This was also the year the name Grana was introduced to the market.
 The word derives from Granacus, the Latin name of Grenchen.
 The Kurth brothers (Kurth Fréres) marketed their watches as Grana with “Kurth Fréres” also on the dial in some cases.

 I already mentioned a few things about the watch in the foreword but let me elaborate on it a bit more.
 The case of the watch is a whopping 38.4mm – especially large for the ‘40s.
-Needless to say, we are talking about front-engine-planes with only a few instruments on the board, so a chronographs watch was not only necessary but crucial in my cases.
+Needless to say, we are talking about front-engine-planes with only a few instruments on the board, so a chronograph watch was not only necessary but crucial in this case.
 For a huge diameter, the Grana chronograph is pretty slim at only 12.2mm.
-The huge round case had short lugs with minimal bevelling.
+The large round case had short lugs with minimal bevelling.
 The decoration was not the number one priority.
 The crown is big enough that the pilots could wind the watch with the gloves on.
 Long flat square pushers operate the chronograph function.
-Crystal is acrylic of course and the case back is press in.
+The crystal is acrylic of course and the case back is press-in.
 It has a special inscription; “Honv.
 Légierők Tulajdona” which translates roughly to “Property of Hungarian Air Force”.

 Inside my Grana chronograph is a Venus 175 movement.
-It is a very fine 17-Jewel column wheel chronograph caliber.
+It is a very fine 17-Jewel column-wheel chronograph caliber.
 With 18.000 A/h and around 45 hours of power reserve, it was an advance movement of its times.
 Not to mention that it’s antimagnetic.
 Venus movements were extremely popular back in the day for their accuracy and reliability.
 The one brand that most of us (or at least I) associate Venus with is Breitling.
-Though other companies such as Tissot, Gallet or Arsa also used Venus calibers at one point.
+Though other companies such as Tissot, Gallet, or Arsa also used Venus calibers at one point.
 Venus produces the 175 in the ’40s and 50’s however hence the name Grana was probably not around in the mid-’40s anymore it’s safe to assume that these watches went for cheap to clear the stock.
-This air force often acquired watches like this later on.
-They bought watches that were 10-12 years old so probably cheap but still great quality.
+The air force often acquired watches like this later on.
+They bought timepieces that were 10-12 years old so cheap but still great quality.